Multi-product Zeno effect achieving higher order convergence rates: Higher order expansion

-To clarify the relation to the bounded generator case, we briefly present the simplified version: \begin{cor}[Bounded generator] Let $\cL \in \cB(\cX)$ generate a contractive semigroup, and $P \in \cB(\cX)$ be a contractive projection.
-Then, there is a sequence of operators $\{E_{k}\}_{k=1}^K \subset \cB(\cX)$, independent of $n$, so that for all $n \geq 1$ and $t \geq 0$.
+To clarify the relation to the bounded generator case, we briefly present a simplified version. \begin{cor}[Bounded generator] Let $\cL \in \cB(\cX)$ generate a contractive semigroup, and $P \in \cB(\cX)$ be a contractive projection.
+Then, there is a sequence of operators $\{E_{k}\}_{k=1}^K \subset \cB(\cX)$, independent of $n$, such that for all $n \geq 1$ and $t \geq 0$,

 \end{cor}